5 Reasons Why You Should Buy a Stovetop Grill Pan

 But if you don’t have access to a grill, you’re probably wondering—how can I get that same look and flavor at home?
 Three words: stovetop grill pan.

-Grill pans are typically made of cast iron or enameled cast iron and can either be flat, made with wide walls and handles like a skillet, or made reversible with a griddle on one side.
+Grill pans are typically made of cast iron or enameled cast iron and can either be flat, made with wide walls and handles like a skillet or made reversible with a griddle on one side.
+Some are made of stainless steel or aluminum, and some contain nonstick coatings (including ceramic).
+Here’s an overview of some common types of grill pans:

 There are several reasons to consider adding a stovetop grill pan to your kitchen collection.